peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

         bnNew /= ((nInterval + 1) * nTargetSpacing);

  Another way of seeing the effect of this proposal is from the perspective of what the difficulty does in a clustered chain vs an evenly distributed chain.
- If there are 2 blocks in 2x the target time, the difficulty will be D if they are evenly spaced.
+ If there are 2 blocks in 2 times the target time, the difficulty will be constant if they are evenly spaced.
- If they are clustered at 0 and 2xtarget, then the difficulty will increase by ~5% then decrease by ~1.6%.
+ If they are clustered at 0 and 2 times the target, then the difficulty will increase by ~5% then decrease by ~1.6%.
  This trend toward higher difficulty for clustered chains is a direct consequence of adjusting the difficulty sharper on the up swing than the down swing, but it also can hopefully have secondary socially-driven effects.
  The game-theoretic behavior of miners that wish to increase their reward for a given hash rate will be to spread it out evenly in time, rather than contributing to a boom or bust cycle.
  This, together with the tighter algorithm in the wake of rfc20, should contribute strongly to a steady stream of work-distributed block rewards.